 If you are a ridesharing passenger or driver, you may not fully understand your legal rights.
 West Coast Trial Lawyers is the top personal injury lawyer in Los Angeles.
 We can assist you with your ridesharing case.

-- Know your car.
+- Know the car.
 Double check the car before you get inside.
 Be sure that it is the correct driver by checking the license plate and verifying the name of the driver.
 Most drivers usually display the app on their phone and have it in plain view.
 You can quickly verify the driver’s photo by asking to see their phone.
-It is important to authenticate your driver as there have been several instances where someone was murdered or kidnapped by someone claiming to be an Uber driver.
+It is important to authenticate your driver as there have been several instances where someone was murdered or kidnapped by someone claiming to be an Uber or Lyft driver.

 - Sit in the back seat.
 Sitting in the back seat allows you to have access to both exits.

-- Wear a seatbelt.
+- Wear a seat belt.
 As always, it is safer to buckle up.
-According to the Centers for Disease Control, wearing a seatbelt is still the best way of reducing injuries or saving a life while in a car accident.
+According to the Centers for Disease Control, wearing a seat belt is still the best way of reducing injuries or saving a life while in a car accident.

 - Protect yourself.
 Don’t be afraid to get out of the car.
 Always trust your instincts.
 If you sense your driver is under the influence, or if he or she is sitting in the car with a friend, it might be a good idea to cut your ride short.

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.